Mauro Brasil

-Mauro Alejandro Brasil Alcaire (born 27 April 1999) is a Uruguayan professional footballer who plays as a defender for Cerro Largo.
+Mauro Alejandro Brasil Alcaire (born 27 April 1999) is a Uruguayan professional footballer who plays as a defender for Liga AUF Uruguaya club Danubio.

 Club career

 Brasil is a youth academy graduate of El Tanque Sisley.
 He made his professional debut on 18 September 2017 in a 1–0 defeat to Boston River.
 He scored his first goal on 8 October 2017 in a 1–1 draw against Montevideo Wanderers.

 Peñarol signed Brasil ahead of the 2018 season and subsequently loaned him out to Rampla Juniors, Cerro and Cerro Largo.
 He made his continental debut during his loan spell at Rampla, in a 4–0 Copa Sudamericana win against Peruvian side UT Cajamarca.

 In the second half of 2024, Brasil moved to Chile and signed with Cobreloa in the top division.

 International career

-In May 2024, Brasil was named in the first ever Uruguay A' national team squad.
-He made his Uruguay A' debut on 31 May 2024 in a goalless draw against Costa Rica.
+In May 2024, Brasil was named in the first ever Uruguay local national team squad.
+He made his Uruguay local team debut on 31 May 2024 in a goalless draw against Costa Rica.